magic-onion/8th-light-technical-assessment-ruby-cli/Readme.md

-# 8th Light Code Submission - ruby - Alexander Truong
+# 8th Light Code Submission - Ruby

 Hello, and thanks for using my cli